Oxsomi/core3/docs/graphics_api.md

 ### Properties

-- readonly application: The name and version of the application.
+- application: The name and version of the application.
-- readonly api: Which api is ran by the runtime: Vulkan, DirectX12, Metal3 or WebGPU.
+- api: Which api is ran by the runtime: Vulkan, DirectX12, Metal3 or WebGPU.
-- readonly apiVersion: What version of the graphics api is being ran (e.g. Vulkan 1.2, DirectX 12_2, Metal 3, etc.).
+- apiVersion: What version of the graphics api is being ran (e.g. Vulkan 1.2, DirectX 12_2, Metal 3, etc.).

 ### (Member) Functions

 - ```c
-  Error getDeviceInfos(Bool isVerbose, List<GraphicsDeviceInfo> *infos);
+  Error getDeviceInfos(Bool isVerbose, ListGraphicsDeviceInfo *infos);
   ```

   - Queries all physical devices to detect if they're supported and what features they have.